 - Commit to the shot and then just do it.
 One of the paradoxes I’ve noticed in golf is that most amateurs play too aggressively off the tee and quit on critical short shots.
 When faced with difficult chips or tough putts or a pitch over a big bunker, they often “chicken out” rather than aggressively executing the shot.
 One of the absolutes in golf is that you must fully commit to each shot, focusing on what you need to do and not thinking about outcomes.
 (The only exception is match play, which is an entirely different subject.)
 When you begin to think about your expectations or the outcome of a certain shot or putt should you miss, you have doomed yourself.
 Determine what you need to do, think it through, commit to the shot, and then having “programmed” in what you need to do, simply do it – without regard to outcomes.
 Which leads to my next tip…

 - One shot at a time.
 Perhaps you’ve heard this expression before.
 The essential point here is that you must play each shot in the present – not thinking about what comes next, not thinking about your score, and certainly not thinking about what happened in your last round, on the last hole, or with the last swing.
 Play and enjoy each shot in the present – think through your lie, the wind, your target, and so on – utilize your pre-shot routine to give yourself some “mental space” – and then execute the shot.
-Here’s a brief article from Raymond Floyd on this very point.
 This can be difficult to do; the best suggestion I can make is to simply train yourself to let your expectations and the past go: when you find your thoughts wandering to your score, the next hole, the last shot, – get your mind back on your next shot and what you need to do.
 Banish all other thoughts from your mind – they aren’t going to help you – determine what you need to do and then execute the shot and enjoy it.